Lss1242/Lss1242.github.io/_pages/about.md

 **29 Apr.
 2025**: Our paper has been accepted in IJCAI 2025

 **10-15 Dec.
-2024**: Physically attended the NeurIPS Conference 2024 at Vancouver, Canada
+2024**: Physically attended the NeurIPS Conference 2024 and presented our accepted paper "No Free Lunch Theorem and Black-Box Complexity Analysis for Adversarial Optimisation", in Vancouver, Canada

 **9 Dec.
 2024**: Our paper with Prof. Per Kristian Lehre has been accepted as **Oral (top 4.6%)** in AAAI 2025